Created with Sketch. Created with Sketch.

-The Nightmare of Hiring a Product Owner
+The Nightmare Of Hiring A Product Owner

 On LinkedIn at the moment, there are over 3500 available job positions for Product Owners across Germany.
 Product Owners are very rare and finding a great one is similar to finding a unicorn, an extremely difficult task for executives like you, that’s why this blog post is dedicated to the art of hiring a product owner.